What are the benefits of whole life insurance cover?

 What else affects your premiums?

-How much you pay will also depend on the sum insured, your age, sex and health, and how much you drink or smoke.
+How much you pay will also depend on the sum insured, your age, health, and how much you drink or smoke.

 The higher the risk, the higher the premium.

 You can take out a plan for one or two people, although it will only pay out once, on the death of the first person.

 You should consider taking out waiver of premium with your policy, because this will cover your monthly premiums if you fall ill and can’t make the payments.